dantman/elite-vr-cockpit/GETTING-STARTED.md

     ![6DOF Controller](Images/Screenshot6DOFController.png)

 6. Check your MAP and FSS axis bindings.
-[See instructions](#bind-an-axis) if these are wrong
+[See instructions](#bind-an-axis) if these are wrong.

     - *Press the Map Holographic tab (instead of Cockpit) to set bindings for the galaxy map axis.*